 Web Form Tools and Software Programs

-There are a number of online form creators and software programs that businesses can use to get information from their leads.
-Some form builders are free, some require a subscription fee and some have features that work for different types of forms and businesses.
+There are many online form creators and software programs that businesses can use to get information from their leads.
+Some form builders are free, some need a subscription fee, and some have features that work for different types of forms and businesses.

 JotForm is an easy-to-use web form software.
-It’s is a free online form builder that allows businesses to not only create and embed their web forms but to also receive notifications via email whenever a form has been completed.
+It’s a free online form builder that allows businesses to not only create and embed their web forms but also receive notifications through email whenever they complete a form.
 With JotForm, anyone can create their desired, customized web forms in a matter of minutes.

-Formstack allows businesses to build their web forms, monitor them, and use conversion tools to analyze data received through the forms.
-Companies are able to brand their forms and integrate them with other apps they may be using to control their workflows (such as MailChimp, Google Sheets, PayPal or Hubspot).
+Formstack allows businesses to build their web forms, track them, and use conversion tools to analyze data received through the forms.
+Companies are able to brand their forms and integrate them with other apps they may be using to control their workflows (such as MailChimp, Google Sheets, PayPal, or Hubspot).

-WPForms is the Wordpress contact form plugin.
-This plugin has a drag-and-drop feature that easily moves your contact form from the plugin to your website in a matter of seconds, making it one of the most straightforward contact form builders available.
+WPForms is the WordPress contact form plugin.
+This plugin has a drag-and-drop feature that easily moves your contact form from the plugin to your website, making it one of the most straightforward contact form builders available.

 With multiple contact form templates to choose from, businesses can create a form that works for their needs.
-Additionally, the plugin notifies you when a lead completes your form, has a mobile-friendly design and integrates with a number of other apps.
+The plugin also notifies you when a lead completes your form, has a mobile-friendly design, and integrates with many other apps.

-Drupal is an open source CMS (content management system) that contains a web form creator module called Webform.
+Drupal is an open-source CMS (content management system) that has a web form creator module called Webform.
 The module allows Drupal users to create surveys and forms and manage the results on a spreadsheet application.
-The module also has basic statistical review features so businesses can keep track of what is working and what needs to be modified.
+The module also has basic statistical review features so businesses can keep track of what is working and what they need to modify.

-Type Form allows business to create forms, surveys, quizzes and more for their websites.
+Typeform allows businesses to create forms, surveys, quizzes, and more for their websites.
 The software also has a sophisticated way of keeping track of data and results from all forms across a given site.
-The web forms are not only easy to create, but they can be quickly embedded and are compatible on all devices.
+These web forms are not only easy to create but they can be quickly embedded and are compatible with all devices.

-Web forms will help you track online leads, follow up with clients and potential customers, learn more about your buyer personas, enhance user experience and provide your leads with the information, services and products they are searching for.
-Your web forms should be straightforward, simple to use and visually pleasing.
-This is how your business will ensure a professional, user-friendly experience on your website.
+Web forms will help you track online leads, follow up with clients and potential customers, and learn more about your buyer personas.
+They enhance user experience and offer your leads the information, services, and products they’re searching for.